 This section identifies individuals who have conducted graduate (MSc or PhD) studies in exercise science, human kinetics, and/or kinesiology specializing exercise physiology.
 These individuals are members in good standing with the Canadian Society for Exercise Physiology (CSEP- CEP) and are actively involved in assisting coaches and athletes with physical preparation programs.

 The Canadian Society for Exercise Physiology (CSEP) gives recognition to physical activity, fitness and lifestyle appraisal personnel with advanced qualifications in the field of exercise science.
 Practitioners listed in this section must be a CSEP – PFLC in good standing with the organization.

-Registered Massage Therapists (RMT) in British Columbia are licensed to practice and are registered under the Health Professions Act by the College of Massage of Massage Therapists (CMTBC).
+Registered Massage Therapists (RMT) in British Columbia are licensed to practice and are registered under the Health Professions Act by the College of Massage Therapists (CMTBC).
 RMTs listed with SportMedBC are members of their provincial association - the Registered Massage Therapists’ Association of BC (RMTBC) - and have met the minimum criteria of “Therapy Provider” with their Professional Practice Group in Sport (PPG-Sport) and/or are members of the Canadian Sport Massage Therapy Association (CSMTA) having, as a minimum, CSMTA Level 1.
 Certification candidates with CSMTA are classified as Level II practitioners and Level III denotes a fully Certified Sport Massage Therapist.

 Mental Performance Consultant

 This section lists the professional members of the Canadian Sport Psychology Association (CSPA), individuals who are currently delivering mental training services in British Columbia.